MishaPysarenko/ArduinoSevenSegTimer/README.md

 # Arduino Seven Segment Timer
 The Arduino Seven Segment Timer project is a simple and efficient countdown timer built using an Arduino and a seven-segment display.
-It allows users to set a time interval, and the timer visually counts down to zero, making it ideal for various applications like cooking timers, study timers, or any situation where time tracking is needed.
+It allows users to set a time interval, and the timer visually counts down to zero, making it ideal for various applications like cooking timers, study timers, or any situation where time tracking is needed. [interactive electronic circuit](https://wokwi.com/projects/400427859019710465)

 # Key Features
 - Customizable Time Intervals: Set time for countdown based on user input.